huguesdg/inkscape-plugin_convert-rsml2svg/README.md

 This is an Inkscape extension that converts polyline coordinates stored in a RSML file (ie. a custom XML format produced by the RootNav software) into SVG paths.

 ## Purpose
 The RootNav software (http://sourceforge.net/projects/rootnav/) is used to semi-automatically extract plant root system architectures from images.
 Saving the extracted root traces as RSML files (ie. XML format) then allows to quantify the root architecture via the RootNav Viewer software.
-The current Inkscape plugin aims at importing the root traces stored in a RSML file into Inkscape as SVG paths.
+The current Inkscape plugin aims at importing the root traces stored in a RSML file into Inkscape as SVG paths for visualization purposes.

 ## How to install
 - Download the repository.